SolidStateGroup/rio/README.md

   *e.g. pong, paint, breakout and more*

-You can controll rio-canvas from a separate application (e.g rio-mobile) by connecting to it via websockets and sending string messages such as :
+You can control rio-canvas from a separate application (e.g rio-mobile) by connecting to it via websockets and sending string messages such as :

  - ```route_pong``` - routing
  - ```'UP', 'DOWN', 'LEFT', 'RIGHT', 'S', 'T', 'C', 'X'``` Player 1 controller